vishipayyallore/speaker_series_2021/MicrosoftReactor/15Sep2021_AppServiceWebApps/README.md

 > 1. Creating Web App (Windows) using Azure CLI, and deploying using Azure CLI.
 > 1. Creating the Web App using ARM template using cloud shell, and deploying using VS 2019.

-> 1. Creating SQL tables in Azure SQL.
-> 1. Storing the SQL Credentials inside the Key Vault.
-> 1. Deploying Web API to App Server.
-> 1. Configuring the Web API to use the credentials from Key Vault
-> 1. Verifying Web API using Postman.
-> 1. Deploying Blazor WASM, and integrating with Web API.

 ![Seat Belt | 100x100](./documentation/images/SeatBelt.PNG)